 Each of the four fortified walls that protected the palace had its own gate and, when you visit today, you’ll likely go through one of them to enter the site.

-Each was named after a metal – there’s the western Iron Gate, the northern Golden Gate, the eastern Silver Gate, and the southern Bronze Gate.
-The choice of metals is no accident – gold was used to describe the main entrance for the emperor, for instance, while bronze was used for the name of the gate that was probably a service entrance.
+Each was named after a metal – there’s the Western Iron Gate, the Northern Golden Gate, the Eastern Silver Gate, and the Southern Bronze Gate.
+The choice of metals is no accident – gold was used to describe the main entrance for the emperor, for instance, while bronze was used for the name of the gate which was probably a service entrance.

 While there’s nothing too spectacular about any of them, they’re worth having a look at as you pass through, because they offer the first impression of how the palace would once have looked.